penguinguy25/atomsim/README.md

 ### have fun!
 if you have any improvements/suggestions (which is expected because im a trash coder), feel free to send a PR!

+## Update:
+this repo + releases is a complete mess and i am too lazy to fix this rn so uhhhh!!!